A NATURE LOVER’S TROPICAL PARADISE

-Day 3: Poas Volcano and Las Paz Waterfall- Visit the Poas Volcano National Park, with its spectacular crater filled with emerald green water.
-Walk by a hummingbird observation area and a refreshing waterfall.
+Visit the Poas Volcano National Park, with its spectacular crater filled with emerald green water.
+Walk by a hummingbird observation area and the refreshing Las Paz waterfall.

-Day 10: Marino Ballena National Park - A further day for exploration of the national park and also to relax in the peaceful surrounds of the hotel.
+There's further time for exploration of the national park and also to relax in the peaceful surrounds of the hotel.
 This area is renowned for its visiting whales and dolphins and it is possible to take an optional whale watching cruise, as well as an optional mangrove cruise.

 Extend your stay - Corcovado National Park extension